BISHOP FALL HIGHBALL CRAGGIN' CLASSIC

 About Jim: Jim Herrington is a photographer whose portraits of celebrities have appeared on the pages of Vanity Fair, Rolling Stone, Esquire, GQ, Outside and The New York Times as well as on scores of album covers for more than three decades.
 For nearly twenty years, and while traveling to ten countries, Herrington created a portrait series of early-to-mid 20th Century mountain climbing legends.
 The result is The Climbers, a collection of sixty black-and-white photographs that document these rugged individualists, including the likes of Royal Robbins, Reinhold Messner, Yvon Chouinard and Riccardo Cassin.
 Between the 1920s and 1970s these determined men and women used primitive gear along with their considerable wits, talent, and fortitude to tackle unscaled peaks around the world.
 In these images, Herrington has captured their humanity, obsession, intellect, and frailty.
 The Climbers received the Grand Prize at the 2017 Banff Film & Book Festival.
 Herrington’s photography has been exhibited internationally and is in numerous private collections.
 IG: @jimherrington

+(SOLD OUT!)
 THE THREE BOULDERING TERRORS: SLABS, SLOPERS, AND MANTELS with Chris Schulte, presented by Black Diamond

 We’re all good at something, but most of us are bad at several things, especially when it comes to bouldering.
 Join pro boulderer Chris Schulte on splendid granite in the Buttermilks for a day of running through your worst fears and weaknesses, (mostly) fearless and hassle-free.
 We will cover the three main features that stop people when tackling boulder problems: slabs, slopers, and mantels.
 Chris will offer technique advice as well as help you develop mental strategies for pushing through the tough times.